-Of course it doesn’t help that the colder air is naturally drier – the lower the temperature, the less its ability to hold water (source).
+Of course it doesn’t help that the colder air is naturally drier – the lower the temperature, the less its ability to hold water.
 But the good news (sort of) is that heaters don’t make the dryness worse, it’s just heating up the same dry air, so the absolute moisture content remains the same.

-Winter Skincare Products & Tips
+Winter Skincare Tips

-1| Hydration starts with cleansing
+1. Hydration starts with cleansing

 Unless your skin is still oily, it’s a good idea to shelf your foaming cleansers and switch to a more emollient formula: gel, cream, milk, oil, or even balm.
-You don’t want to strip what little sebum your skin has left with anything too harsh!
+You don’t want to strip what little sebum your skin has left with anything too harsh.